hugginsio/kv2/README.md

 # 🔐 kv2

-> [!WARNING]
-> `kv2` is still v0.
-Breaking changes are expected.

-`kv2` is a key-value key vault built for homelab secrets management.
-This repository contains the server and client components, as well as the reference CLI implementation.
+`kv2` is an encrypted & versioned secrets manager for tailnets, built for homelab secrets management.
+This repository contains the server and client components, as well as the reference client implementation in the form of a CLI.

 ## ✨ Features